TULiberalArts/Center-for-Security-and-Crime-Science/pages/home.md

   public health, law and urban planning.
 ---
 ![CSCS]({{site.baseurl}}/media/resized CSCS Smart Policing.jpg){:.img-right}
-## Experience Criminology in a Different Way
+## Thinking about Crime in a Different Way
 The Center for Security and Crime Science (housed in the [Department of Criminal Justice](http://www.cla.temple.edu/cj/) at Temple University) is the first center in the United States devoted to Crime Science.
 In the 21st Century, thinking about crime has expanded in scope to move beyond domestic concerns and security has become more broadly construed as dealing with issues of public safety and social harm.
 Crime is now the business of public as well as private agencies, formal as well as informal entities, all seeking to address multiple levels of security concerns.

 Crime Science is a radical departure from old ways of thinking about the problem of crime in society.
 Traditional criminology has concentrated on what happens after crimes are committed; that is, how we respond to a criminal act and how we define "crime".
 Crime Science is a new approach intended to get upstream of crime and to proactively prevent it rather than merely respond to it.
 Crime Science examines those crimes which occur most frequently and then develops policy options which close them off.
 This approach can work to reduce both the inclination, and the opportunity to commit crime.